ndiyathanda/growcastlebot/README.md

 # growcastlebot
 bluestacks maximize.
 You need 1920x1080 monitor.
 Drake and wave mode.
-Settings in const
+Settings in const.
+Hold C for exit